top of page

 ブナの恵み (BUNANOMEGUMI SPRING WATER)

-After your healthy, relaxing time at the hot springs, why not make the most of the water in the area and head down to this beautiful little stop to get pure, crystal clear spring water with a pH of 7.
+After the rejuvination at the hot springs, why not make the most of the water in the area and head down to this beautiful little stop to get pure, crystal clear spring water with a pH of 7.
 ‘Bunanomegumi’ water is recognized as one of Japan’s 100 selected water spots.
-Its most fascinating and rarest quality is that there is 0.00 general bacteria (一般細菌, ippan baikin) in the water.
+Its most fascinating and rarest quality is that there is 0.00 general bacteria (一般細菌, ippan saikin) in the water.

 Fill up your water bottles and tanks here.
 Ours is 20L, we use it as our drinking and cooking water at home.